 Hey, all!
 Maybe you found me by Twitter, maybe by Instagram, maybe Facebook, maybe my book on Amazon, or maybe just by accident searching the web.
 No matter how you got here, I’m glad you stopped by.
 Grab a glass of your favorite beverage, settle in, and enjoy what I have to offer.

-The rumble of patched asphalt under the beater’s tires hummed through its frayed and worn cabin.
+The rumble of patched asphalt under the beater’s tires hummed through its frayed and worn cabin once more.
 Summer’s head rested against one hand with her elbow propped up by the faded, desiccated vinyl of the door.
-She scrunched her nose as she caught a whiff of blood, still lingering on her muddy white shirt.
+She scrunched her nose as she caught a whiff of blood, still lingering on her borrowed tank top.

 “Why do you keep calling me ‘Pack Mistress’?”
 Summer finally asked.